-Like all open source projects, participation in LF Networking projects is open to everyone and participating in the technical communities is the best way to get familiar with a particular project.
-Membership in LFN is not required.
+Like all open source projects, LF Networking projects are open to everyone and participating in the technical communities is the best way to get familiar with a particular project.
 The LFN communities are very welcoming to newcomers and we encourage you to get started today.
-If you’d like to learn about membership in LFN, please see the Join page.
+If you’d like to learn more about the benefits of membership in LFN, please see the join page.

-Please take the following steps and if you have any questions at all, don’t hesitate to email us with your questions: email@example.com.
+Please take the following steps and if you have any questions at all, don’t hesitate to email us with your questions at email@example.com.

 Ways to Participate

 Attend developer events